arminfro/dd-back-up/README.md

 ## Usage:

-To use dd_backup, you need to configure the backup settings in a JSON configuration file.
+To use dd_backup, you can configure the backup settings in a JSON configuration file or use options for single back up only.

 ### Configuration